-Top-of-the-foot pain typically results from inflammation or injury.
-It can also occur due to nerve damage.
-Treatment can depend on the cause and may include rest and medication.
+Top-of-the-foot pain typically results from extensor tendonitis but can also occur due to nerve damage.
+Treatment depends on the cause and may include rest and medication.

 Our feet are made up of bones, ligaments, and tendons.
 These parts carry our entire body weight all day long, so it’s not much of a surprise that foot pain is relatively common.